howard-yen/mangadex-download/README.md

 ## Future Plans
 - Add support for selecting languages.
 This is mostly implemented, but need to find out the lang-id for different lanuages.
 - Add sleep timers between requests
+- Add support for sending emails to multiple addresses (using bcc)